GBL and GHB are also known as G or Gina.

 The strength of G varies a lot so it’s hard to know what a safe dose is.

 With G the high comes after about 20 minutes, lasting about one hour.
 But it may last up to four hours.

 A dose of G can make you feel chilled out, horny or mildly high.
 It’s often used with other chems like mephedrone or crystal meth.

 Too much G leaves you dizzy, confused, drowsy or vomiting – which could cause death from choking if G has knocked you out.
 The worst case scenarios with G are seizures, coma and death.
 G usage is thought to be linked to a number of deaths which have taken place in saunas in recent years.

 Overdoses tend to happen when:

-- People take a second dose before the first kicks in – you should never take another dose in a two-hour period.
+- People take a second dose before the first kicks in – always give it two hours before second dosing.

 - The G is stronger than expected.

 - They’ve been drinking alcohol.